- Festival Info

 Pipeband Registration Form

-THE FIRST SIX BANDS will receive $800.00 for both days of participation.
+THE FIRST FIVE BANDS will receive $800.00 for both days of participation.
 Payment is contingent on participation in both days designated performance times as well as in both opening and closing ceremonies.
 All checks will be delivered at the end of the closing ceremonies on Sunday afternoon.
 Submission of this online registration form does not guarantee your space at the festival.
 You will receive a confirmation e-mail if your registration is accepted.
 A full pipe band is required to perform – must have a minimum of 6 bagpipers, 1 bass drum and 2 side drummers.
 Thank you.
 There will be a friendly, non-sanctioned competition for the mass pipe bands.